 Our board of directors approved the 2009 EIP in 2009 and amended the plan in 2019.
 The maximum aggregate number of shares that may be issued under the 2009 EIP is 239,367,655 shares; provided, however, that only 67,500,000 shares may be issued or transferred pursuant to new awards granted on or following the effective date of the 2009 EIP.
 We may grant awards to employees, directors and other service providers.
-In the case of an incentive stock option granted to an employee who, at the time of the grant, owns stock representing more than 10% of the voting power of all classes of stock, the exercise price shall be no less than 110% of the fair market value per share on the date of grant and expire no more than five years from the date of grant, and options granted to any other employee, the per share exercise price shall be no less than 100% of the closing stock option and options granted to other service providers, the per share exercise price shall be no less than 100% of the fair market value per share on the date of grant.
-In the case of a non-statutory stock option and options granted to other service providers, the per share exercise price shall be no less than 100% of the total combined voting power of all classes of stock generally have a contractual term of no more than ten years and options generally vest over four years.
+In the case of an incentive stock option granted to an employee who, at the time of the grant, owns stock representing more than 10% of the voting power of all classes of stock, the exercise price shall be no less than 110% of the fair market value per share on the date of grant and expire no more than five years from the date of grant.
+In the case of a non-statutory stock option and options granted to other service providers, the per share exercise price shall be no less than 100% of the fair market value per share on the date of grant.
+In the case of a non-statutory stock option and options granted to individuals owning less than 10% of the total combined voting power of all classes of stock generally have a contractual term of no more than ten years and options generally vest over four years.